msimpsonnz/msimpsonnz.github.io/_posts/2018-05-20-HackGisborne.md

 title: Hack Tairawhiti
 ---

+My summary of the the Hack Tairawhiti event in Gisborne - May 2018

 ## Start here, grow anywhere

 I was lucky enough to be invited along to New Zealand Trade and Enterprise event [Hack Tairawhiti](https://www.startheregrowanywhere.co.nz/) this weekend in Gisborne and Microsoft offered to support this event and my trip.
 This event was part of the larger #Techweek event that is talking place this week.